iotaledger/iota.rs/docs/libraries/python/examples.md

 > We strongly recommend to use official `wallet.rs` library together with `stronghold.rs` enclave for value-based transfers.
 This combination incorporates the best security practices while dealing with seeds and related addresses.
 See more information on [Chrysalis docs](https://chrysalis.docs.iota.org/libraries/wallet.html).

-IOTA 1.5 (Chrysalis) uses Ed25519 signature scheme and address is usually represented by Bech32 (checksummed base32) format string of 64 characters.
+IOTA 1.5 (Chrysalis) uses `Ed25519` signature scheme and an address is usually represented by Bech32 (checksummed base32) format string of 64 characters.

 A root of `Ed25519` signature scheme is basically a `32-byte (256-bit)` uniformly randomly generated seed based on which all private keys and corresponding addresses are generated.
 In the examples below, the seed is represented by a string of 64 characters using `[0-9a-f]` alphabet (32 bytes encoded in hexadecimal).